-This package includes 60 hrs/mo used in the morning or afternoon slot.
-Parents reserve online to secure a space.
+This package includes 60 hrs/mo used in the morning or afternoon.
+Parents reserve in advance to secure a space.

-This package includes 28 hrs/mo used in the morning or afternoon slot.
-Parents reserve online to secure a space.
+This package includes 28 hrs/mo used in the morning or afternoon.
+Parents reserve in advance to secure a space.

 Includes private access to Pillar Childcare space, Saturday or Sunday.
 Perfect for your child’s next birthday!